┌─┐┬┌─┬ ┬┬ ┬┬┬─┐┌─┐ ┬─┐┌─┐┬ ┬┌─┐┬─┐┌┬┐┌─┐ └─┐├┴┐└┬┘││││├┬┘├┤ ├┬┘├┤ │││├─┤├┬┘ ││└─┐ └─┘┴ ┴ ┴ └┴┘┴┴└─└─┘ ┴└─└─┘└┴┘┴ ┴┴└──┴┘└─┘

 Hardware

-As of November 2024, skywire rewards are open to all computer hardware and architectures.
+Skywire rewards are open to all computer hardware and architectures.

 If there is not a release for your desired architecture, we can attempt to add it, on request.